🚧 This site is under development; its content is not final and may change at any time. 🚧

 Biased training data

 Language models are trained on vast datasets sourced from the internet, books, and other materials.
-These datasets inevitably reflect the biases present in their sources.
-As a result, the model’s outputs can unintentionally reinforce stereotypes, cultural biases, or inaccuracies.
+These datasets inevitably reflect the subtle (or not so subtle) biases present in their sources.
+As a result, the model’s outputs can unintentionally reinforce stereotypes, cultural biases, or inaccuracies.7

 Examples